moshpirit/Desktop-Whichkey/README.md

 This is originally designed for my [i3wm](https://i3wm.org/) deskop, that works very well using [modes](https://i3wm.org/docs/userguide.html#binding_modes), allowing users to have a wider range of key bind options.

-The issue with key binds is that sometimes there's many and we can forget what key bind we assigned to some especific rofi menu that we did 3 months ago.
+The issue with key binds is that sometimes there's many and we can forget what key bind we assigned to some especific rofi menu that we did 3 months ago or when we have many keybinds.
 Of course we can have a [Rofi menu with our shortcuts](https://github.com/Zeioth/rofi-shortcuts), but this way is faster.

 ## Instructions

-To use this script, you need to create a json with your keybinds (I left mine as an example).
-And to use it you just need to `python desktop-whichkey.py mode` to activate this; but the goal is to integrate it with our desktop.
+This script reads a `keybinds.json` with your keybinds (I left mine as an example, you can automate this if you want).
+To use it you just need to `python desktop-whichkey.py mode` to activate this; but works better if you integrate it with your desktop:

-The program just shows you the menu in your `keybinds.json` file, so in order to execute each program we need to call this menu, then kill it and execute whatever we want or cancel it going back to the "default" mode.
-For i3wm (and Swaymm):
+**For i3wm**: when executing a program with modes, we need to first, activate the mode (let's say `mod+a` for applications mode), then press the keybind associated with the program we want (`f` for Firefox).
+To include the menu in between, we need to call it when opening the mode (in this case `applications mode`), and once we know what we want, kill the menu and exectute the program (in this example, Firefox).

 ```
 # Whichkey for i3 using python (desktop-whichkey.py mode)